Safeguarding and Child Protection Policy

 - We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children.

-- We keep secure the safeguarding records.
+- We keep our safeguarding records secure through the use of CPOMS.

 - RECORDING AND REPORTING CONCERNS